RiverArchitect/RA_wiki/wiki/Connectivity.md

 The `Q_disconnect` map outputs provide estimates of the discharges at which wetted areas become disconnected from the mainstem of the river channel.
 Estimating these discharges is done as follows:

 - Assign all pixels wetted at the highest discharge a default value of zero.
-- Using the polygon sets produced by the previous step, the mainstem polygon is removed for each discharge, Thus producing a set of disconnected area polygons for each discharge.
 - Iterating over discharges in ascending order, pixels within disconnected area polygons are assigned a value of the corresponding discharge.
-- The resultant raster is saved as the `Q_disconnect` map output.
+- The resultant raster is saved as the `Q_disconnect.tif` map output.

 Note that the default value of zero indicates pixels wetted at the highest discharge but not present within any of the disconnected area polygons.
 Other values indicate the highest modeled discharge for which the pixel is disconnected from the channel mainstem.